slack-alert-logo.jpg

 Creating Awesome Alertmanager Templates for Slack

-Prometheus, Grafana and Alertmanager is the default stack for me when deploying a monitoring system.
-The Prometheus and Grafana bits are well documented and there exists tons of open source approaches on how to make use of them the best.
-Alertmanager on the other hand is not highlighted as much and even though the use case can be seen as fairly simple it can be complex, the templating language has lots of features and functionality.
-Alertmanager configuration, templates and rules make a huge difference, especially when the team has an approach of 'not staring at dashboards all day'.
-You can create detailed Slack alerts with tons of information as dashboard links, runbook links and alert descriptions which go well together with the rest of your ChatOps stack.
-This post will go through how to make efficient Slack alerts.
+Prometheus, Grafana, and Alertmanager is the default stack when deploying a monitoring system.
+The Prometheus and Grafana bits are well documented, and there exist tons of open source approaches on how to make the best use of them.
+Alertmanager, on the other hand, is not highlighted as much, and even though the use case can be seen as fairly simple, it can be complex.
+The templating language has lots of features and capabilities.
+Alertmanager configuration, templates, and rules make a huge difference, especially when the team has an approach of ‘not staring at dashboards all day’.
+Detailed Slack alerts can be created with tons of information, such as dashboard links, runbook links, and alert descriptions, which go well together with the rest of a ChatOps stack.
+This post goes through how to make efficient Slack alerts.

 Basics: guidelines for alert names, labels, and annotations

 The monitoring-mixin documentation goes through guidelines for alert names, labels and annotations.
 More or less standards or best practises that many monitoring-mixins follow.
 Monitoring-mixins are OSS resources of Prometheus alerts and rules and Grafana dashboards for a specific technology.
-Even though you might not be familiar with monitoring-mixins there's a probability that you've used them.
+Even though you might not be familiar with monitoring-mixins there’s a probability that you’ve used them.
 For example the kube-prometheus project(backbone of the kube-prometheus-stack Helm chart) uses both the Kubernetes-monitoring and Node-exporter mixin amongst others mixins.
-The great thing about these guidelines is that you can have a single Alertmanager template to make use of labels and annotations shared across all alerts.
-We expect all OSS Prometheus rules and alerts to follow a specific pattern and you apply the same pattern internally to your alerts and rules.
+The great thing about these guidelines is that a single Alertmanager template can be used to make use of labels and annotations shared across all alerts.
+All OSS Prometheus rules and alerts are expected to follow a specific pattern and the same pattern can be applied internally to your alerts and rules.

-The original documentation describes the guidelines well, and I'll just summarize it.
+The original documentation describes the guidelines well, and here is a summary.
 Use the mandatory annotation summary to summarize the alert and description as an optional annotation for any details regarding the alert.
-Use the label severity to indicate the severity of an alert with the following values: info - not routed anywhere, but provides insights when debugging, warning - not urgent enough to wake someone up or any immediate action, in my case warnings fall into Slack, larger organizations might queue them into a bug tracking system, critical - someone gets paged.
-Additionally, we have two optional but recommended annotations: dashboard_url - an url to a dashboard related to the alert, runbook_url - an url to a runbook for handling the alert.
+Use the label severity to indicate the severity of an alert with the following values: info - not routed anywhere, but provides insights when debugging, warning - not urgent enough to wake someone up or any immediate action, in this case warnings fall into Slack, larger organizations might queue them into a bug tracking system, critical - someone gets paged.
+Additionally, two optional but recommended annotations are available: dashboard_url - a URL to a dashboard related to the alert, runbook_url - a URL to a runbook for handling the alert.

-From the above guidelines we can conclude that we'll route warnings to Slack, however I also route critical alerts to Slack since they provide easy access to dashboard links, runbook links and extensive information about the alert.
-This is more difficult to provide through a paging incident sent to your phone.
-It's also easier to interact with alerts using Slack on your computer than text messages on your phone.
-We'll use summary as the Slack message headline and description as anything detailed regarding the alert.
-We'll add additional buttons with links to your dashboards and runbooks.
+From the above guidelines, it can be concluded that warnings will be routed to Slack.
+However, critical alerts are also routed to Slack since they provide easy access to dashboard links, runbook links, and extensive information about the alert.
+This is more difficult to provide through a paging incident sent to a phone.
+The summary will be used as the Slack message headline and description for any detailed information regarding the alert.
+Additional buttons with links to dashboards and runbooks will be added.

 Slack template

-Alertmanager has great support for custom templates where you can make use of both labels and annotations.
-We'll create a template with inspiration from Monzo's template but adjust it to the above guidelines and to my preference.
-First we'll define a silence link - this is great as we can silence alerts directly from Slack with all the labels needed to specifically target that individual alert and not silence a group of alerts.
-E.g silencing a specific container that's crashing but not all other containers if they crash.
+Alertmanager has great support for custom templates where both labels and annotations can be utilized.
+The following template draws inspiration from Monzo’s template but adjusts to the preceeding guidelines and personal preference.
+First, define a silence link - this is great as alerts can be silenced directly from Slack with all the labels needed to specifically target that individual alert and not silence a group of alerts.
+For example, silencing a specific container that’s crashing but not all other containers if they crash.

 {{ define "__alert_silence_link" -}}